bbauska/Anti-Project2025/anti.md

 coverage under employee-sponsored benefit plans.
 ERISA should not be allowed to trump states’ ability to protect innocent human life in the womb.
 Congress and DOL should clarify that ERISA does not preempt states’ power to restrict abortion, surrogacy, or other anti-life ‘benefits.’”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Gut the EEOC and NLRB
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<h3>Gut the EEOC and NLRB</h3>
-Project 2025 said EEOC and NLRB should have new general counsels appointed on Day One.
+<p>Project 2025 said EEOC and NLRB should have new general counsels appointed on Day One.
 “Appoint new EEOC and NLRB general counsels on Day One.
 The Biden Administration broke significant precedent by firing the EEOC and NLRB general counsels despite their term appointments.
 The next Administration should do the same and expand on the Biden Administration’s new precedent by refusing to acknowledge terms in other offices, where applicable, and installing acting or full new officers immediately.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Project 2025 said EEOC “should disclaim its regulatory pretensions” since it does not have rulemaking authority under Title VII and other laws it enforces.
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 said EEOC “should disclaim its regulatory pretensions” since it does not have
+rulemaking authority under Title VII and other laws it enforces.
 “General EEOC Reforms.
 The Equal Employment Opportunity Commission (EEOC) does not have rulemaking authority under Title VII and other laws it enforces, yet it issues ‘guidance,’ ‘technical assistance,’ and other documents, including some that push new policy positions.
 EEOC should disclaim its regulatory pretensions and abide by the guidance reforms discussed below.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 said “EEOC should disclaim power to enter into consent decrees that require employer actions that it could not require under the laws it enforces.
+<p>Project 2025 said “EEOC should disclaim power to enter into consent decrees that require
+employer actions that it could not require under the laws it enforces.
 “Disclaim power to enter into consent decrees.
 EEOC should disclaim power to enter into consent decrees that require employer actions that it could not require under the laws it enforces.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended EEOC reorient its enforcement priorities towards “failure to accommodate disability, religion and pregnancy (but not abortion).”
+<p>Project 2025 recommended EEOC reorient its enforcement priorities towards “failure to
+accommodate disability, religion and pregnancy (but not abortion).”
 “Reorient enforcement priorities.
 EEOC should reorient its enforcement priorities toward claims of failure to accommodate disability, religion, and pregnancy (but not abortion).”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for increasing revenue thresholds at which the NLRB asserts jurisdiction over employers.
+<p>Project 2025 called for increasing revenue thresholds at which the NLRB asserts jurisdiction over
+employers.
 “Congress should enact legislation increasing the revenue thresholds at which the National Labor Relations Board asserts jurisdiction over employers to match changes in inflation that have occurred since 1935 and better reflect the definition of ‘small business’ used by the federal government.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-53
+<h3>Change DOL’s Women’s Bureau</h3>
-Change DOL’s Women’s Bureau
+<p>Project 2025 called on the DOL’s Women’s Bureau to “rededicate their research budget towards
-Project 2025 called on the DOL’s Women’s Bureau to “rededicate their research budget towards open inquiry, especially to […] understand the true causes of earnings gaps between men and women.”
+open inquiry, especially to […] understand the true causes of earnings gaps between men and women.”
 “DOL should commit to honest study of the challenges for women in the world of professional work.
 The Women’s Bureau at DOL tends towards a politicized research and engagement agenda that puts predetermined conclusions ahead of empirical study.
 The Bureau should rededicate its research budget towards open inquiry, especially to disentangle the influences on women’s workforce participation and to understand the true causes of earnings gaps between men and women.”
-[Department of Labor and Related Agencies, Chapter 18, Project 2025, accessed 6/24/24] Allow Children To Work Dangerous Jobs
+[Department of Labor and Related Agencies, Chapter 18, Project 2025, accessed 6/24/24]</p>

+<h3>Allow Children To Work Dangerous Jobs</h3>
-Project 2025 recommended that DOL amends their hazard-order regulations to allow teenage workers to work “dangerous jobs” in “dangerous fields.”
+<p>Project 2025 recommended that DOL amends their hazard-order regulations to allow teenage
+workers to work “dangerous jobs” in “dangerous fields.”
 “Hazard-Order Regulations.
 Some young adults show an interest in inherently dangerous jobs.
 Current rules forbid many young people, even if their family is running the business, from working in such jobs.
 This results in worker shortages in